Antonia Klöcker

-As a Ph.D.
-Candidate in Marine Ecology, I support the Deep-water and cartilaginous fish working group at the Institute of Marine Science (IMR) in Tromsø, Norway and am affiliated with the University of Oslo and the Movement Ecology group at the Research Centre in Biodiversity and Genetic Resources (CIBIO) in Porto, Portugal.
-My dissertation is part of the collaborative RCN project ‘Sharks on the Move’, which aims to model species distribution of these three migratory sharks to inform ecosystem-based management under global change.
+My Ph.D. at the Institute of Marine Science (IMR) in Tromsø, Norway centered on the movement ecology of some of the largest and most vulnerable shark species in Norwegian waters, namely the basking shark (Cetorhinus maximus), porbeagle (Lamna nasus) and spurdog (Squalus acanthias).
+My dissertation was part of the collaborative RCN project ‘Sharks on the Move’, which aimed to model species distribution of these three migratory sharks to inform ecosystem-based management under global change.

 When I am not analyzing shark data or working in the lab or field, I enjoy spending time in the outdoors, whether on skis, on a bike, in a wetsuit or by foot and capturing these moments with a camera.